donyu/cs3136-recitations/recitation-4.md

 A git repository is a place to store fun stuff like code, projects, and in our case recitation notes, homework skeleton code, or homework solutions for you!
 Github.com is a website where users make repositories to share and update code with one another.

-Once Jae has added the skeleton code for your assignment, you will be able to clone his skeleton code from his repository with the command:
+Once Jae has added the skeleton code for your assignment, you will be able to clone his skeleton code from his repository with the command from within the cs3136 directory:

     git clone /home/jae/cs3136-pub/lab1 lab1